RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 In fact, there are 6 versions of that one subset {1,2,3} that are counted separately.
 Every possible rearrangement of {1,2,3} is counted separately.
 How many of those are there?

-If we were to count the number of rearrangements
+If we were to count the number of rearrangements of {1,2,3} that are possible, we could do it this way.
+Start with a blank 3-element set.
+There are 3 choices for the first blank (either the number 1, the number 2, or the number 3), 2 for the second, and 1 for the third.
+Since that's a sequence of choices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTk4MzczNTRdfQ==
+eyJoaXN0b3J5IjpbLTEzMzQ5OTY3NDldfQ==
 -->